-Ann Cairns is president, International Markets for MasterCard Worldwide, responsible for the management of all markets and customer-related activities outside of North America.
-As a member of the company’s Executive Committee and based in London, England, Ms. Cairns leverages the company’s seamless global structure and presence to the benefit of all stakeholders.
+Ann Cairns is president, International, for Mastercard, responsible for the management of all markets and customer-related activities outside of North America.

-At the start of her career, Ms. Cairns spent time as an award-winning research engineer, culminating as the head of Offshore Engineer-Planning for British Gas.
-Managing a team of 50 plus engineers, Ms. Cairns was the first woman qualified to go offshore in Britain.
+A Pure Mathematics degree at Sheffield University and a M.Sc. with research into medical statistics from Newcastle University resulted in an early career as an award-winning research engineer, culminating as the Head of Offshore Engineer-Planning for British Gas.
+Managing a team of 50 plus engineers at a very early age, Ann was the first woman qualified to go offshore in Britain.

 Ann Cairns, president, International Markets, MasterCard, discusses financial inclusion as a basic human right.
 Hear her talk about how governments, NGOs, financial institutions and MasterCard are advancing financial inclusion around the world through payments technology.